pierrediedhiou/cybersecurity-journey/glossary.md

 - **Vulnerability** — A weakness in a system that can be exploited
 - **Variable** — A named storage location in a script that holds a value to be reused (ex: name="Pierre")
+- **VM** — Virtual Machine, a software-based emulation of a physical computer that runs its own operating system
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access